gabek/gabekangas.com/content/blog/build-gopher-phlog-with-hugo.md

 ### Config File Changes

-A few changes need to be made to the Hugo config file to tell it about the new output your want to render.
+A few changes need to be made to the Hugo config file to tell it about the new output you want to render.

 #### Create a media type.